slindquist3/la-mer/README.md

-## Overview
+## Hello, Blockchain!

-This repository is intended for the quick deployment of Furthermore microsites and landing pages for our brand partnerships.
+This project is a collaboration between Equinox's digital magazine Furthermore and La Mer.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected from Create React App to use SCSS.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected to integrate SCSS.

-For help with React, please consult the Create React App docs.

 ## Available Scripts
 In the project directory, you can run: